 Pre-emergent herbicides are preferable for control of crowsfoot grass in early spring.
 Any formula useful for crabgrass or goosegrass management provides effective control for crowsfoot.
 Suggested formulas will contain Oryzalin, Bensulide, Oxadiazon or Pendimethalin.

-Post-emergence herbicides, such as glyphosate, provide excellent containment of the grass as long as applications are done before the seed heads are set.
+Post-emergence herbicides provide excellent containment of the grass as long as applications are done before the seed heads are set.
 Read any chemical application directions carefully and do not use in windy conditions.
 Some formulas are not safe for use on certain varieties of turf grass, so read the product information carefully.